digidem/comapeo-mobile/docs/BuildAndPublishingFlows.md

 ## Release Candidate

 A Release Candidate can be built directly in the action tab on the the github repo.
 Click on the action "Create Release Branch and Build RC".
-This will automatically create a Pull Request from the latest devlop, with its base pointing to Deploy.
+This will automatically create a Pull Request from the latest develop, with its base pointing to Deploy.
 As well, it will dispatch a build with EAS that will build a `Release Candidate` apk.
-The version of this build will be the version of devlop, with `pre` being replaced with `RC.0` plus the SHA number of the latest commit.
+The version of this build will be the version of develop, with `pre` being replaced with `RC.0` plus the SHA number of the latest commit.
 (Eg. If the develop version is `1.4.0-pre`, this Release Candidate will be `1.4.0-Rc+{SHA#OfLatestCommit}').

 ## Production